AdobeDocs/campaign-classic.en/help/configuration/using/target-mapping.md

    ![](assets/mapping_diffusion_wizard_4.png)

-1. Click the **Save** button to close the wizard.
+1. Click the **Save** button to close the assistant.

-   The wizard uses the start schema to create all the other schemas required to make the new target mapping work.
+   The assistant uses the start schema to create all the other schemas required to make the new target mapping work.

    ![](assets/mapping_schema_list.png)